-Because they need to have the highest precision and lowest noise of any amplifier in your system.
+Because in order to faithfully amplify the minuscule signals generated by a phono cartridge, they must have the highest precision and lowest noise of any amplifier in your system.

-I should mention that some of the op-amp based solutions aren’t even that cheap, but moving to a precision, discrete design always improves things.
+I should mention that some of the op-amp-based solutions aren’t even that cheap, but moving to a precision, discrete design always improves things.
 Likewise, ramping up parts quality and grading has a profound effect on performance.
-For example, using 1% silver mica and polystyrene film capacitors vs using 5% green caps and other cheap types has a huge bearing on the accuracy of the final result.
-When you are dealing with such small signals, you need accuracy!
+Using 1% silver mica and polystyrene film capacitors vs using 5% green caps and other cheap types greatly affects the final result’s accuracy.
+When you are dealing with such small signals, you need accuracy.

 The best phono preamplifiers use MKP (polypropylene film), silver mica, polystyrene film, discrete transistor networks and tube gain stages.
 The very best use transformers for the critical job of boosting moving coil signal levels.